moodleou/moodle-report_customsql/README.txt

 You can set a limit on the maximum number of rows returned by a query (up to the hard limit of 5000).

+Reports can be grouped into categories, which helps when you have a lot of them.

 See http://docs.moodle.org/25/en/Custom_SQL_queries_report for more information.

 Written by Tim Hunt and converted to Moodle 2.0 by Derek Woolhead, both from